-Retrieved Context Theory proposes that all episodic memories depend on a drifting mental context representation (Howard & Kahana, 2002).
+Retrieved context theory proposes that all episodic memories depend on a drifting mental context representation (Howard & Kahana, 2002).
 The theory assumes that during encoding new memories are formed by associating experienced events with the current state of this context representation.
 Then, during memory search, event-to-context associations allow context to serve as a cue to recall events.
-Retrieved Context Theory forms the basis of a set of models of free recall that provide quantitatively precise accounts of dynamics of memory search (see Healey & Kahana, 2014, 2016; Howard & Kahana, 2002; Howard, Shankar, Aue, & Criss, 2015; Lohnas, Polyn, & Kahana, 2015; Polyn, Norman, & Kahana, 2009; Sederberg, Howard, & Kahana, 2008).
-The theory has been applied to explain many phenomena, including the testing effect (Karpicke, Lehman, & Aue, 2014), directed forgetting (Sahakyan, Delaney, Foster, & Abushanab, 2013), retrieval-induced forgetting (Kliegl & Bäuml, 2016), age-related change (Healey & Kahana, 2020; Wahlheim & Huff, 2015), individual differences (Healey, Crutchley, & Kahana, 2014; Healey & Uitvlugt, 2019), amnesia (Palombo, Di Lascio, Howard, & Verfaellie, 2018; Sederberg et al., 2008), and event segmentation (Ezzyat & Davachi, 2014; Sahakyan & Smith, 2014).
+Retrieved context theory forms the basis of a set of models of free recall that provide quantitatively precise accounts of dynamics of memory search (see Healey & Kahana, 2014, 2016; Howard et al., 2015; Howard & Kahana, 2002; Lohnas et al., 2015; Polyn et al., 2009; Sederberg et al., 2008).
+The theory has been applied to explain many phenomena, including the testing effect (Karpicke et al., 2014), directed forgetting (Sahakyan et al., 2013), retrieval-induced forgetting (Kliegl & Bäuml, 2016), age-related change (Healey & Kahana, 2020; Wahlheim & Huff, 2015), individual differences (Healey et al., 2014; Healey & Uitvlugt, 2019), amnesia (Palombo et al., 2019; Sederberg et al., 2008), and event segmentation (Ezzyat & Davachi, 2014; Sahakyan & Smith, 2014).

-In addition to providing an explanation for a broad range of memory effects, Retrieved Context Theory also makes many clear, testable predictions.
-Here, we test one prediction that cuts to the very heart of the theory: episodic memories should contain specific information about the temporal order of events, even when the memories are encoded incidentally.
+In addition to providing an explanation for a broad range of memory effects, retrieved context theory also makes many clear, testable predictions.
+Here, we test one prediction that cuts to the very heart of the theory: Episodic memories should contain specific information about the temporal order of events, even when the memories are encoded incidentally.
 We begin by describing the encoding and retrieval mechanisms that lead to this prediction.